dejan2609/harshadranganathan.github.io/_posts/2020-12-05-aws-eks-cluster-setup-part-1.md

 </figure>

 ## VPC

 Amazon Virtual Private Cloud (Amazon VPC) lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.

-Amazon Virtual Private Cloud (Amazon VPC) lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.